cloudposse/docs/content/tutorials/first-aws-environment.md

 cd tutorials
 ```

 Now that we've got our code, we're going to want to interact with it using our standard set of tools.
-Following the SweetOps methodology, we're going to so via a Docker image built on top of Geodesic.
+Following the SweetOps methodology, we're going to do so using a docker toolbox, which is a Docker image built on top of Geodesic.
 This entire `tutorials` repository is actually Dockerized to make that part easy, so let's build and run our `cloudposse/tutorials` image:

 ```bash
 # Geodesic is the base image for our tutorials image and it isn't tiny by any means